hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 born from water, born from cows,
 born from the natural law, born from rocks,
 such is the great natural law.
-That is indra the ruler of the universe OM\!
+That is indra the ruler of the universe OM!

 Now, what indeed is ajbā?
 The great god bhagavān kumāra, whose mantra I seek, taught the aṅgiras